SOS Children's Village Cochabamba-Tiquipaya

-Although progress has been made over recent years, landlocked Bolivia continues to be one of the poorest countries in Latin America.
+Although progress has been made over recent years, landlocked Bolivia continues to be one of the most under pressured countries in Latin America.
 Many families around the country live in conditions of extreme poverty.
-Nowhere else in Bolivia is the gap between the rich and the poor more pronounced and visible than in and around the city of Cochabamba.
+Nowhere else in Bolivia is the gap between the rich and the under pressured people more pronounced and visible than in and around the city of Cochabamba.

-Intensive and rapid urbanisation translates into a precarious life for many families
+Intensive and rapid urbanization translates into a precarious life for many families

 A young boy in Tiquipaya (photo: F. Espinoza)

-SOS Children’s Village Cochabamba-Tiquipaya (previously known as SOS Children’s Village Tiquipaya) is located just ten kilometres from the city of Cochabamba at an altitude of 2,649 metres above sea level.
+SOS Children’s Village Cochabamba-Tiquipaya (previously known as SOS Children’s Village Tiquipaya) is located just ten kilometers from the city of Cochabamba at an altitude of 2,649 meters above sea level.
 In the past two decades, its population has increased more than tenfold and is currently over 30,000, making it Bolivia’s fastest growing town.
 Around 58 per cent of the population here speak Quechua.

 These conditions do not make for a safe and nurturing environment for children to grow up in.
 Many migrants are unable to find formal work when they arrive in their new hometown and often children are forced to work, for example shining shoes, to improve the family’s income.
 They are thus deprived of a proper education and are exposed to the dangers of the street.